emdaniels/character-swap/README.md

 Character Swap
 ====================

-This program can be used to swap the names and genders of the fictional characters in a novel to experience the book from a different perspective.
+This program can be used to swap the names and gendered pronouns of fictional characters in a novel to experience the book from a different perspective.

 To change the book to be analyzed, add the book as a text file to the same